-Article 5(1)? - If the State of origin of the child is a Contracting State to the Convention and the child is still habitually resident in that State, its authorities may have jurisdiction to take measures of protection allowing for the return of the child to the care of his or hertheir parent(s) in the State of origin of the child or in a third State.
+Article $5(1)^7$ - If the State of origin of the child is a Contracting State to the Convention and the child is still habitually resident in that State, its authorities may have jurisdiction to take measures of protection allowing for the return of the child to the care of their parent(s) in the State of origin of the child or in a third State.
 Similarly, measures of protection could be taken for the child to be entrusted to the care of an extended family member (possibly as a guardian) or being placed, for example, in foster care in the State of origin of the child or in a third State.

-Article 6(1)8 - The authorities of the Contracting State on the territory of which certain children are present - namely, refugee children or children who, due to disturbances occurring in their country, are internationally displaced - have jurisdiction to take measures of protection allowing for the return of the child to the care of his or hertheir parent(s) in the State of origin of the child or in a third State.
-Similarly,
+Article 6(1)8 - The authorities of the Contracting State on the territory of which certain children are present - namely, refugee children or children who, due to disturbances occurring in their country, are internationally displaced - have jurisdiction to take measures of protection allowing for the return of the child to the care of their parent(s) in the State of origin of the

-The full text of the 1996 Convention and of the following provision is available on the HCCH website www.hcch.net-under "Protection of Children".
+The full text of the 1996 Convention and of the following provision is available on the HCCH website www.hcch.netunder "Protection of Children".